Current Known Data Issues

 Invalid geometries in Waterbody Catchment and River Basin District Catchment features

-Some catchment polygons appear to have invalid geometries in the form of self-intersections, holes, and gaps.
+Some catchment polygons have invalid geometries in the form of self-intersections, holes, and gaps.
 Instances of self-intersection are primarily due to the gridded digital terrain model (DTM) used to generate the catchment data provided by the third-party data from authoritative bodies.

 Incorrect representation of a Waterbody Catchment name